 You may well have eaten velvet shank without knowing it.
 The japanese cultivated mushroom enoki – or more accurately enoketake – is genetically identical.
 It is grown on logs and compacted sawdust in the dark, resulting in straight, tender stems and a pallid complexion.
 Occasionally you can find wild velvet shank developing beneath the bark of trees in a similar manner.
 I am pretty scathing of this pale imitation – it makes me think of the freak, mutated salmon that result from intensive farming.
 For a proper rant on this, check out this blog.

-If you pick some of the real article, remove the stipes – they are too fibrous.
+If you pick some of the real article, remove the stipes of older specimens – they are usually too fibrous.
 Wipe or scrape the caps free of slime and brush clean (don’t wash – you will only make them swell with water and go slimier).
 Alternatively lay them out in the fridge for a day or two and they will dry out a little.
 I suspect fresh, clean caps can be successfully frozen if you get a glut, but have never resisted eating them for long enough to find out.
 They withstand snow and very low temperatures in the wild (infact thawing actively stimulates spore production), so why not at home?
 They also preserve well in vinegar and oil.